brokedba/vllm-lab/docs/Installation.md

 > To avoid needing [HF credentials ](https://huggingface.co/settings/tokens.) use the following models: TinyLlama/TinyLlama-1.1B-Chat-v1.0 , mistralai/Mistral-7B-Instruct-v0.1, TheBloke/OpenHermes-2.5-Mistral-GGUF
 ---
 ## III Interacting With The LLM
-after runing the vllm cpu image on docker we can interract with the endpoint on port 8000
+after running the vllm cpu image on docker we can Interact with the endpoint on port 8000
 ```python
 from openai import OpenAI
 openai_api_key = "EMPTY"